zxzl/Exploring-ES6/16 모듈/README.md

     console.log(this === window); // true
 </script>
 ```

-As you can see, the element has its own scope and variables “inside” it are local to that scope.
+> As you can see, the element has its own scope and variables “inside” it are local to that scope.
 Note that module code is implicitly in strict mode.
 This is great news – no more 'use strict'.

-Similar to normal <script> elements, <script type="module"> can also be used to load external modules.
+> Similar to normal <script> elements, <script type="module"> can also be used to load external modules.
 For example, the following tag starts a web application via a main module (the attribute name import is my invention, it isn’t yet clear what name will be used).

-<script type="module" import="impl/main"></script>
+> <script type="module" import="impl/main"></script>
 The advantage of supporting modules in HTML via a custom <script> type is that it is easy to bring that support to older engines via a polyfill (a library).
 There may or may not eventually be a dedicated element for modules (e.g. <module>).

+## 16.6.1.4 모듈 또는 스크립트
-16.6.1.3 Module or script – a matter of context
+> 16.6.1.3 Module or script – a matter of context
 Whether a file is a module or a script is only determined by how it is imported or loaded.
 Most modules have either imports or exports and can thus be detected.
 But if a module has neither then it is indistinguishable from a script.
 For example:

 var x = 123;